37+ Google SERP Features: A Complete Guide

 Overview

-This is a block that contains photos, ratings, and prices of hotels and hostels in a particular area specified in the search query.
+This block contains photos, ratings, and prices of hotels and hostels in an area specified in the search query.

 Example